What Does it Mean to Study Journalism?

 Journalism majors develop the ability to mine interview subjects for valuable data that can push a story forward.
 At the same time, students learn important skills in ethics and research that prevent them from disrupting their communities with false or misleading information.

-Many journalism students put their degrees to use in the professional newsrooms of television networks, radio stations, and daily newspapers.
+Many journalism students put their social science degrees to use in the professional newsrooms of television networks, radio stations, and daily newspapers.
 Other journalism majors graduate to roles in private industry, where they help companies use the tools of the news media to effectively tell their stories and communicate with their customers.

 Trends for Journalism Careers